daniel-molina/visualequation/doc/UI.md

 >   and their supeqs are words.

 When using C-LEFT/C-RIGHT:
-*   If RDIR/LDIR, direction will change to LDIR/RDIR.
-*   Else, the mate to the left/right of selection is selected when C-LEFT/C-RIGHT is used.
+*   The mate to the left/right of selection is selected without changing dir.
     Marginal case: If selection is the first/last mate, choose the last/first mate.
 *   Successive keystrokes of these key combinations (valid for an interleaved use of them) will remember the N-mate level of the selection before applying the first of these key combinations.

-##### SHIFT-TAB/TAB (fast movement):

-*   If R/L, set L/R.
+##### Transpose forward (M-RIGHT)

+Swap positions of current selection and its mate to the right, leaving original selection selected.

+No direction is changed.

+Marginal case: If there is no mate to the right, do nothing.

+##### Transpose backward (M-LEFT)

+Swap positions of current selection and mate the left, leaving original selection selected.

+No direction is changed.

+Marginal cases:
-*   Else, move to the closest symbol to the left/right without changing dir.
+*   If selection is a TVOID, swap the closest two mates to the left if they exist.
+Else, do nothing.
-    If that symbol is not a selsubeq, select instead its supeq of lowest level which is selectable.

-**Marginal case**: If no candidate is found, select the last/first symbol.
-If that is not a selsubeq, select its selectable supeq of lower lever.

-#### Increasing and shortening selections

-##### SHIFT-LEFT and SHIFT-RIGHT:
+*   If there is no mate to the left, do nothing.

+##### SHIFT-LEFT/SHIFT-RIGHT (Include more or less juxteds in selection):

 When using SHIFT-LEFT/SHIFT-RIGHT:
+*   If a non-juxted is selected:
+    *   If previous keystroke was of a different class, select supeq of selection.
+In orimode, in addition set dir to direction matching the key combination.
+    *   Elif keystroke coincides with first keystroke of the sequence, select supeq.
+    *   Elif selection is a symbol or GOP-par:
+        *   If not orimode or V, select supeq and consider direction of current keystroke to be a new first one from now on.
+        *   Else (L or R) set the opposite direction and consider current keystroke to be the first one of the sequence from now on.
+    *   Else, select the last/first param.
+*   Elif (a juxted is selected and) previous keystroke was of a different
+    class:
-*   If selection is the representative of a non-first/non-last juxted, include in selection the juxted to the left/right.
-In the case that dir is not ODIR, set LDIR/RDIR.
+    *   If there is a cojuxted in direction of keystroke, include it in selection by using a TJUXT-block in the case that there are cojuxteds that are not being selected.
+Else, just select the whole PJUXT-block.
-*   If selection is already formed by several juxteds, shrink or extend the side matching the direction if that is LDIR or RDIR.
-If it is ODIR, the equivalent direction is determined by which was the first keystroke of the sequence.
-It is possible to change the direction in the LDIR/RDIR case by pressing RIGHT/LEFT.
-*   If an extension is not possible (no more juxteds in the direction of expansion or a non-juxted is selected, select the supeq of selection and set LDIR/RDIR.

-##### RETURN
-Select first 1-ulevel usubeq of selection if it exists and is selectable.
+        In addition, if orimode, in any case set dir to direction of keystroke.
+    *   Else, select the while PJUXT-block of the juxted.
+In addition, if orimode, set dir to direction of keystroke.
+*   Elif keystroke coincides with the first one of the sequence:
+    *   If there is a cojuxted in the requested direction, include it in selection, using a TJUXT-block if there are no selected cojuxteds.
+    *   Else, select its PJUXT-block.
+*   Elif selection is a juxt-block, shrink selection excluding the juxted in the opposite side of keystroke direction, using TJUXT-blocks if needed.
+*   Elif not orimode, flip direction and consider current keystroke the first one.
+*   Else, select supeq and consider current keystroke the first one of the sequence from now on.

 ##### SHIFT-UP (or M-p)
-Select superequation if it exists.
-Do not change dir unless selection was VDIR.
-In that case, RDIR is set.
-It respects the GUI notion of using SHIFT to extend current selection.
+Select usupeq if it exists.
+Do not change dir unless selection is V. In that case, set R. It respects the GUI notion of using SHIFT to extend current selection.

 ##### SHIFT-DOWN (or M-n)
 Select last 1-ulevel usubeq of selection if it exists and is selectable.
 It respects the GUI notion of using SHIFT to shrink current selection.

+> **Note**: RETURN already selects the first 1-ulevel usubeq if it exists.

+##### SHIFT-TAB/TAB (fast movement):

+Move to the closest symbol to the left/right without changing dir
+*   If that symbol is not a selsubeq, select instead its supeq of lowest level which is selectable.

+**Marginal case**: If no candidate is found, select the last/first symbol.
+If that is not a selsubeq, select its selectable supeq of lower lever.

 #### Manipulation of subequations